cmda-minor-web/real-time-web-2021/week-1.md

 Think of something that matches your skill level.
 If you have trouble understanding the basics of socket.io, focus on the basics (and talk to us if you need help).

-Extra challenge: Instead of socket.io, use the native [server-sent-events]https://www.voorhoede.nl/en/blog/real-time-communication-with-server-sent-events/!
+Extra challenge: Instead of socket.io, use the native [server-sent-events][sse]!
 It works very well although sending messages from client to server is trickier.

 **Resources:** [socket.io]